Four Oaks Methodist Church

 It was last refurbished in the 1970s and needs another overhaul to see it through for generations to come.

 Some grants can assist with the cost of this, which is £75,000 altogether.
 But to access that help we need to raise the first £40,000 ourselves.
 That's a lot.
 No, it's an enormous amount.
 But we've made fabulous progress, and we're getting really close to the total now.
+We are within £2,500 of reaching that incredible total.
 Perhaps you can help to push us over the line.

 You'll see this logo used as part of our fundraising.
 If you click the logo you can visit the page we have added to our website that tells you all about it.